Matheus Frizzo

-Matheus Henrique Frizzo (born 24 July 1998) is a Brazilian professional footballer who plays as a midfielder for Grêmio.
+Matheus Henrique Frizzo (born 24 July 1998) is a Brazilian professional footballer who plays as a midfielder for Novorizontino, on loan from Tombense.

 Professional career

 A youth product of Corinthians, Frizzo was released in 2014 after tweeting admiration to his idol Kaká for signing with Corinthians' rival São Paulo.
 São Paulo ended up signing Frizzo to their youth academy in 2015.

 On 2 February 2018, Frizzo signed with Grêmio.
 Frizzo made his professional debut with Grêmio in a 3-2 Campeonato Brasileiro Série A loss to Goiás on 8 December 2019.